 Why do I need a building set out survey?

 Set out surveys ensure your construction is within the legal boundaries of your property, and as per the conditions of the building permit.
-Builders and contractors can follow your plans and designs precisely.
-Key points of your design are established and markers are set down by the survey to guide the building process from the foundations all the way through to floor heights if required.
+Builders and contractors can follow your plans and designs precisely with key points of your design established and marked by the survey team to guide the building process from the foundations all the way through to floor heights if required.

 - Constructing roads, bridges, and tunnels

 Set out surveys are important for any kind of construction work as it allows builders to accurately visualise how a proposed structure will fit into a space.
 Builders can follow key points and markers provided on the survey plan, and use these as a guide for complete confidence in construction.
 This allows for construction to be precise and efficient, saving your time and money.